Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Discussion

 For simplicity, we did not consider cosmological effects.
 With a Hubble constant of $H_0 = 68$~km~s$^{-1}$~Mpc$^{-1}$ \citep[c.f.,][]{desi24}, the current cosmological recession velocity of \andxviii\ is 90~km~s$^{-1}$ relative to the MW and 39~km~s$^{-1}$ relative to M31.
 Therefore, there is a future opportunity to explore more sophisticated dynamical models.

 In addition, the passage through a large host leads to tidal stirring or ram pressure stripping \citep{tey12}.
-From Figure~\ref{fig:obs} and \citet{hig21}, \andxviii\ has an oblong shape, which could be a sign of past tidal stripping \citep[see][]{ben18}.
+From Figure~\ref{fig:obs} and \citet{hig21}, we can see that \andxviii\ has an oblong shape, which could be a sign of past tidal stripping \citep[see][]{ben18}.
 However, an increase in SFR, such as that inferred by \citet{mak17}, is not necessarily expected in these interactions.
 On the other hand, interaction with a smaller (comparably sized) companion could increase the SFR \citep{ong09,lel14}.
 The next section considers this possibility.

-The most consequential assumption is the neglect of the tangential component of \andxviii's orbital velocity. \andxviii\ appears behind M31 on its assumed orbit around M31, so the tangential component of its velocity could be bigger than the radial component, unless the orbital ellipticity is close to one.
+The most consequential assumption here is the neglect of the tangential component of \andxviii's orbital velocity. \andxviii\ appears behind M31 on its assumed orbit around M31, so the tangential component of its velocity could be bigger than the radial component, unless the orbital ellipticity is close to one.
 Some dwarf galaxies are on highly radial orbits \citep{sim18,li21}, so it is certainly possible that \andxviii\ is on such an orbit.
 Nonetheless, we cannot definitely say that \andxviii\ is bound to M31 in the absence of tangential velocity.
 Future observations with HST, JWST, Roman, or Euclid might be able to measure proper motion with the precision to rule out a bound orbit \citep[e.g.,][]{lib23}.

-\subsection{Merger hypothesis}
+\subsection{Merger Hypothesis}

 For the merger hypothesis, we can consider some inferences from \andxviii's internal kinematics.
 The signs of a major merger may include prolate rotation, starbursts, resonant ram pressure stripping, differences in the young and old stellar populations, and a steep metallicity gradient \citep{ong09,lel14,car21}.
 Some of these properties are present in \andxviii\@.
 The galaxy did experience an increase in SFR 7.5~Gyr ago, followed by a period of continuous star formation \citep{mak17}.
 That continuation of star formation does not support the idea of a backsplash galaxy, wherein the interaction with a large galaxy is expected to remove all gas from the dwarf galaxy.
 However, it could be consistent with a major merger.
 Furthermore, \andxviii\ does have a steep metallicity gradient (Figure~\ref{fig:gradient_dist}), which is also true for the suspected merger remnants with prolate rotation \citep[And~II and Phoenix,][]{car21}.